nhsuk/nhsuk-frontend/docs/contributing/coding-standards/components.md

 ### Component folder structure and naming

-Component folder and files should be singular, except in cases where they are more commonly used in groups, for example, radios, breadcrumbs and checkboxes.
+Component folder and files should be singular, except in cases where they are more commonly used in groups, for example, radios and checkboxes.

-An example component exists in `src/components/component-example`.
+An example component exists in `docs/examples/components/component-example`.

 Use this as the basis for creating new components.